ltenny/NetTracker/README.md

 # NetTracker
-Uses PcapDotNet and MaxMind GeoIP to track the hosts their countrys a machine communicates with.
+This app uses PcapDotNet and MaxMind GeoIP to track IP destination addresses for all network communications from a specific NIC.
+This app requires Pcap.
+The best way to get this is to install Wireshark (which installs Pcap).
+If you are interested in this app, you'll also be interested in Wireshark.

 Summary
 -------